cosmos/ibc/spec/ics-2-consensus-verification/README.md

 --->
 ### Desired Properties

-This standard specification provides secure layer to verify other chains' canonical headers, using the existing `ConsensusState`.
+Light clients must provide a secure algorithm to verify other chains' canonical headers, using the existing `ConsensusState`.
 The higher level abstractions will then be able to verify subcomponents of the state with the `CommitmentRoot` stored in the `ConsensusState`, which is guaranteed to be committed by the other chain's consensus algorithm.